jgador/loggle/README.md

 # Loggle

 Loggle is a self-hosted log monitoring solution that stitches together the best available tools for log management.
 If you're looking to take control of your logs without relying on third-party services, Loggle is for you.
+This is a fun project intended for experimentation and learning, and it is not recommended for production use.

 ## What It Does